kingting/ansible-challenge/README.md

 # Prerequisite: Ansible controller machine with the appropriate setup
 - Tested only with Python >3.8 on Ubuntu 1804
+- AWS key is stored in an ansible vault protected with a password provided separately
+- Access to the instance is thru ssh key provided separately

 ## Setup python virtual environment for a more stable play
 ```